Pressure at infinity and strong positive recurrence in negative curvature: Variational and geometric pressures at infinity coincide

-Now, to each $v\in V$, we will associate a periodic orbit and bound the above sum in terms of $\widehat{\mathcal{N}}_F(K, K_R, \alpha; T-\tau, T+\tau)$ for some constant $\tau>0$.
+Now, to each $v\in V$, we will associate a periodic orbit and bound the above sum in terms of $\calN_F(K, K_R, \alpha; T-\tau, T+\tau)$ for some constant $\tau>0$.

 Take $v\in V$.
 As it belongs to $\mathcal{A}_T$, both points $g^{T+T_0} v$ and $g^{-T-T_0}v$ belong to $T^1 A$.
 By the Connecting Lemma (Proposition~\ref{lem:connecting}) applied to the sets $A$ and $K$, we deduce the existence of a periodic vector $v_p$, and associated periodic orbit $p(v)$, with $\abs{\ell(p(v))-2T}\le 3T_0$, and $d(g^t v_p, g^tv)\le\varepsilon/3$ for all $-T\le t \le T$.
-Note that we have used a longer orbit to start with since our version of the connecting lemma only gives a good distance control $T_0$-away from the endpoints of the original geodesic.
-Since the interior of $K$ intersects the nonwandering set, it also follows from Proposition~\ref{lem:connecting} that we can also require that the orbit $p(v)$ intersects $K$.
+Note that we have used a longer orbit to start with since Proposition~\ref{lem:connecting} only gives a good distance control $T_0$-away from the endpoints of the original geodesic.
+Since the interior of $K$ intersects $\pi(\Omega)$, it also follows from Proposition~\ref{lem:connecting} that we can also require that the orbit $p(v)$ intersects $K$.

 By Lemma~\ref{lm:hold-potential}, $\int_{0}^{\ell(p(v))} F(g^t v_p)\dd t$ is close to $\int_{-T}^{T}F(g^t v)\dd t$ up to a constant depending only on $A$ and $F$.
 Since $v\in \mathcal{A}_T$, the latter integral is close to $2T\int F\dd\mu$, up to $2T\epsilon$.
 Altogether, we get